 Marie Lotz, District Manager

-Marie has over 25 plus years of experience in bookkeeping, and financial and office management, with the last 20 years being dedicated to the GCCD (formerly the Othello Conservation District).
+Marie has over 30 years of experience in bookkeeping, and financial and office management, with the last 21 years being dedicated to the GCCD (formerly the Othello Conservation District).
 Since becoming the District Manager in December 2013, Marie’s efforts have been focused on building a strong, financially sustainable District.
-With the support of GCCD’s Board of Supervisors, Marie is committed to pursuing rates and charges which would provide important base funding to further develop the District’s technical capacity, education and outreach efforts, and ability to partner and leverage resources.
+With the support of GCCD’s Board of Supervisors, Marie has accomplished rates and charges which would provide important base funding to further develop the District’s technical capacity, education and outreach efforts, and ability to partner and leverage resources.
 Marie has coordinated the Othello Sandhill Crane Festival in collaboration with the Festival’s volunteer committee since 2013.
 As the Festival’s coordinator and now GCCD’s manager, she recognizes the importance of educating our community not only in regards to conservation practices and principles, but also on how farming and wildlife can co-exist.
 While at home, Marie enjoys spending time with her six grandchildren.

 Lyle Stoltman, Livestock Program Coordinator, C.C.A.